 Words can't express the beauty of its spirituality and natural river life.

-The city is situated where two important rivers meet.
+Luang Prabang is situated where two important rivers meet.
 The Nam Khan and the Mekong rivers.
 Laos is one of our favorite countries and the historical city of Luang Prabang is on the top of our list.

 Buddhism is at the heart of this small city, home to countless restored Buddhist temples.
 It's no surprise it has reached UNESCO world heritage status for a reason.

 The temples, the monks, and Buddhist traditions, they are the foundation of tourism here.
 If you choose your times and locations wisely, you can enjoy it with fewer crowds and smaller budgets.

 The old town is easy to get around, with limited traffic you can bike or walk anywhere

 Yes, there are crowds of tourists, especially when we were there during the high season, but by picking your spots and times you can create your space to enjoy it.

 We took it at a slower pace we stayed a couple weeks, to soak in everything this place had to offer instead of rushing from excursion to excursion.